 Beatriz Bakery, September 2015.
 This amazing little bakery can be found on Calle Estafeta, where the line often snakes out into the street and the enticing smell of chocolate and flour will almost certainly stop you in your tracks.
 Some people are so impressed by their cakes, cookies and hojaldres (buttery pastries), they boldly claim Beatriz to be one of the best bakeries in Spain!!!
 While I’m clearly no expert in Spanish baking, the divine slab of nutty dark chocolate I came away with suggested such assertions may not be far off the mark.

 Ernest Hemingway Sculpture, Pamplona Bullring, September 2015.
 The words Hemingway and Pamplona go hand in hand.
-The Pulitzer Prize winning American novelist came here no less than nine times over thirty-five years, always for San Fermín, invariably to watch the bulls and to drink, fight and sing.
+The Pulitzer Prize winning American novelist came here no less than nine times in thirty-five years.
+Invariably he’d rock up in town for San Fermín for drinking, singing, fighting and a spot of bull-watching.
 As the setting of his debut novel The Sun Also Rises, Pamplona held a special place in Hemingway’s heart right up until the day he put a shotgun in his mouth and pulled the trigger.
 This sculpture, found right outside the city bullring, is one of numerous tributes to be found throughout the centre.
 A bronze head of shaggy hair, a fearsome glare and fulsome beard, it stands as a powerful tribute to a legendary man.